Pradumnasaraf/DevOps/docs/jenkins/introduction.md

 ### Declarative Pipeline

-Declarative Pipeline is a new way of defining the entire pipeline using a simple and easy to understand structure.
+Declarative Pipeline defines the pipeline in a more structured and readable format.

 ```Jenkinsfile
 pipeline {